jamtartley/BetterBulletNames/README.md

-# BetterBulletNames
+# BetterItemNames

-A mod for Escape from Duckov that changes the bullet names to be more obvious at a glance.
+A mod for Escape from Duckov that changes item names to be more obvious when truncated.